LeavesMC/docs/docs/leaves/configuration.md

 #### jade-protocol

 - **default**: `false`
-- **description**: If sets to "true", it will support [Jade Mod](https://github.com/Snownee/Jade).
+- **description**: If enabled, it will support [Jade Mod](https://github.com/Snownee/Jade).

 #### bbor-protocol

 - **default**: `false`
-- **description**: If sets to "true", it will support [BBOR Mod](https://github.com/irtimaled/BoundingBoxOutlineReloaded).
+- **description**: If enabled, it will support [BBOR Mod](https://github.com/irtimaled/BoundingBoxOutlineReloaded).

 #### pca-sync-player-entity

 - **default**: `OPS`
 - **description**: Control which players the pca sync protocol can sync.
   - `NOBODY`: Nobody can be synced
   - `BOT`: Fakeplayer can be synced
   - `OPS`: Fakeplayer can be synced, OP can syncs all player datas
   - `OPS_AND_SELF`: Fakeplayer can be synced, OP can sync all player datas, players can sync themselves datas
   - `EVERYONE`: Everyone can be synced by everyone.

 #### appleskin-protocol

 - **default**: `false`
-- **description**: If sets to "true", it will support [AppleSkin Mod](https://github.com/squeek502/AppleSkin).
+- **description**: If enabled, it will support [AppleSkin Mod](https://github.com/squeek502/AppleSkin).

 #### xaero-map-protocol

 - **default**: `false`
-- **description**: If sets to "true", it will support [Xaero's World Map Mod](https://minecraft.curseforge.com/projects/xaeros-world-map) and
+- **description**: If enabled, it will support [Xaero's World Map Mod](https://minecraft.curseforge.com/projects/xaeros-world-map) and
  [Xaero's Minimap](https://www.curseforge.com/minecraft/mc-mods/xaeros-minimap).

 #### leaves-carpet-support

 - **default**: `false`
-- **description**: If sets to "true", it will enable the support for carpet protocol implemented by LeavesMC, this lets the client think it's entering a server with a carpet and provides some client-side support.
+- **description**: If enabled, it will enable the support for carpet protocol implemented by LeavesMC, this lets the client think it's entering a server with a carpet and provides some client-side support.

 #### bladeren.mspt-sync-protocol

 - **default**: `false`
-- **description**: If sets to "true", it will support [Bladeren Mod](https://github.com/LeavesMC/Bladeren)'s mspt sync.
+- **description**: If enabled, it will support [Bladeren Mod](https://github.com/LeavesMC/Bladeren)'s mspt sync.